-- CYM appoints the Membership of CYM Standing Committees, including CFSC. - The CFSC Board appoints from the Membership the Clerk, Recording Clerk, Treasurer, Members of the Nominating Committee and Members of the Personnel Committee. - CFSC Standing Committees appoint their own Clerks.
+- CYM appoints the membership of CYM Standing Committees, including CFSC. - From its membership, the CFSC Board appoints the Clerk, Recording Clerk, Treasurer, members of the Nominating Committee and members of the Personnel Committee. - CFSC Standing Committees appoint their own Clerks.